MoinCodeSoftware/pomodoro/README.md

 ----------

-### Pomodoro Timer: Boost Your Productivity!
+### Focus Timer: Boost Your Productivity!

-Stay focused and boost your productivity right in your Chrome browser with the Pomodoro Timer!
+Stay focused and boost your productivity right in your Chrome browser with the Focus Timer!

 🍅 **Simple and Effective**: Choose between 5, 10, 15, 30, or 60 minutes or set a custom time.